puradawid/puradawid.github.io/_posts/2017-09-04-how-devs-are-spoiling-your-project.markdown

 title:  "How software engineers are spoiling your project?"
 date:   2017-09-04 13:37:10 +0200
 image:  /assets/man.jpg
+excerpt: Software engineers tend to put technical tasks into backlog.
+What problems it is causing and how to get rid of them?
 categories: craftsmanship scrum
 ---
 ![Happy developer sitting in front of a computer]({{ site.url }}/assets/man.jpg)